freekieb7/askfrank/STYLE_GUIDE.md

 ### Healthcare Dashboard Components
 - Use `shadow-medical` for healthcare-specific cards
-- Apply `bg-gradient-to-r from-gradient-start to-gradient-end` for hero sections
+- Apply `bg-linear-to-r from-gradient-start to-gradient-end` for hero sections
 - Use Inter font family for clean, medical-appropriate typography
 - Leverage `animate-fade-in` and `animate-slide-up` for smooth user interactions